 (c) Testing shall be conducted according to the methodologies found in Title 129, Chapter 34, Section 002, or other NDEQ approved methodologies (Title 129, Chapter 34, Section 002).

-(d) Performance tests shall be conducted under operating conditions producing the highest emissions or loading to a control device.
+(d) Performance tests shall be conducted under operating conditions likely to most challenge the emissions control measures of the facility.
 This is typically at maximum capacity, that would not create an unsafe condition, unless otherwise specified by the NDEQ (Title 129, Chapter 34, Section 007).

 (e) Performance tests shall be conducted for a minimum of three (3) one-hour runs unless another run-time is specified by the applicable Subpart or as deemed appropriate by the NDEQ.